The Countess of Verulam CVO

 Eric Pillinger Eric graduated in Economics from Exeter University.
 He qualified in accountancy and became a director of TACK International Ltd. He has dealt with all HR matters and has a good understanding of employment legislation.
 His many years as company director have given him a full appreciation of board operation and corporate governance and he is experienced in charity governance and finance from 10 years as a trustee of two local charities.
 He understands corporate finance, venture capital and company law and has experience of selling and marketing.
 He has managed company finances for 10 years and has strong financial awareness.
 Eric has been a Governor since 2012 and serves on the Finance and General Purposes Committee and the Appeals Committee.

-Mark Taylor Having worked in the City, Mark’s career as a Bursar started in 1993 at Cranbrook School, appointed to Dulwich Prep School, Cranbrook in 1996, Bedales Schools in 2003 and the King’s School, Canterbury in 2010.
+Mark Taylor Mark has worked in the city, with his career as a Bursar starting in 1993 at Cranbrook School, appointed to Dulwich Prep School, Cranbrook in 1996, Bedales Schools in 2003 and the King’s School, Canterbury in 2010.
 Mark joined the Independent Schools' Bursars Association (ISBA) Committee in 2007 and was elected ISBA Chairman from 2013 – 2016.
-In October 2008 he was elected a fellow of the Royal Society for the Encouragement of the Arts, Manufacturing and Commerce (FRSA).
+In October 2008 he was elected a fellow of the Royal Society for Encouragement of the Arts (FRSA).
 Mark has sat on both the ISI and BSA Board as a Director and is currently an ISI Compliance Inspector.
-He was a Director on the ISC board and is currently a Governor of Folkestone Academy and Tring Park School for the Performing Arts as well as Chair of the East Kent Schools’ Together (EKST) Partnership Finance Committee.
-At present, he is a co-opted member of the AGBIS board and acts as their Treasurer.
+He was a Director on the ISC board and is currently Chair of the East Kent Schools’ Together (EKST) Partnership Finance Committee, as well as being on the advisory board for the Institute of Development Professionals in Education (IDPE).
+Mark was recently elected as the new Chair of The Association of Governing Bodies of Independent Schools (AGBIS).

 Elizabeth, Countess Howe